arpit456jain/Amazing-Js-Projects/Hangman Game/readme.md

 ## ABOUT THE PROJECT

-A web app based hangman game
+A web app based hangman game, PLease use DESKTOP or TABLET for a better experience.

 ## Tech Stacks used